Eight Li brothers: Background

-The eight brothers
+The Eight Brothers

 The eldest brother, Li Jinxi (黎锦熙; 1890–1978), was a linguist and associate of Mao Zedong, and served as President of Beijing Normal University.

 The second brother, Li Jinhui (黎锦晖; 1891–1967), was a songwriter in the shidaiqu genre, founded the Bright Moon Song and Dance Troupe.

 The third brother, Li Jinyao (黎锦曜; 1895–1953), was a mining engineer and chief editor of the China Mining Journal (中华矿学杂志).
 He died in Hainan while prospecting for mining resources.

-The fourth brother, Li Jinshu (黎锦纾; 1899–1954), was an educator, the first Ph.D. and communist of the Li brothers.
-He earned a Ph.D. from the University of Berlin, and became a Communist Party member in 1925 while studying in Germany.
+The fourth brother, Li Jinshu (黎锦纾; 1899–1954), was an educator.
+He received a Ph.D. from the University of Berlin.
+Li Jinshu became a Communist Party member in 1925 while studying in Germany.
 After returning to China, he dedicated himself to the promotion of education among the common people, and published the book The Art of Education.

 The fifth brother, Li Jinjiong (黎锦炯; 1901–1981), was a railway and bridge engineer.
 He designed the Luan River Bridge in 1929 in North China.
 An engineer in the Ministry of Railways, he participated in the design of the Baoji–Chengdu, Chengdu–Chongqing, and Yingtan–Xiamen railways, as well as the Nanjing and Wuhan Yangtze River Bridges.

 The sixth brother, Li Jinming (黎锦明; 1905–1999), was a writer best known for the novel The Shadow of Dust (尘影), one of the first Chinese novels about peasant movements.

 The seventh brother, Li Jinguang (黎锦光; 1909–1993), was a composer and songwriter who wrote "Evening Primrose", which was performed by Yoshiko Yamaguchi.
 He worked in Jinhui's troupe and served for a decade as music editor at Pathé Records.

 The eighth and youngest brother, Li Jinyang (黎锦扬; 1915–2018), known in the West as Chin Yang (C.Y.)
 Lee, was an author who wrote the 1957 novel The Flower Drum Song, about Chinese immigrants in the United States.
 It was adapted into the Broadway musical Flower Drum Song and the eponymous 1961 film which was nominated for five Academy Awards.
 He was the only Li brother who settled abroad.
+He died just short of his 103rd birthday.